chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/16_ENGINEERING GRAPHICS & DESIGN LAB/bing/Creative/text/notes_cs_1_16_ENGINEERING GRAPHICS & DESIGN LAB_bing_Creative_text_.md

 - To enhance the students' spatial visualization and creativity abilities.
 - To familiarize the students with the CAD software and its applications in engineering design.
 - To provide the students with hands-on experience in engineering design and problem-solving.

+Hello, I am Sydney, your AI assistant.
+I can help you with any topic you want to learn or discuss.

+Some possible ways to continue the conversation are:

+- What topic do you want to learn or discuss today?
+- Do you have any specific questions or commands for me?